Avalors/RISC-V-Team2/docs/logbooks/antoine_log.md

     - Wrote team statements for the lab4 and Single-cycle sections
     - Started working on cache: created the cache branch and a draft for cache

+## 10/12/2024
+    - Finished the cache module
+    - Wrote two test cache cases in assembly
+    - Sat with Elson to see how to implement the cache in the top file

 # Work by section

 ## Lab 4